Privacy Terms for Online Training

 - provide to the Providing Party and any DP Regulator all information and assistance necessary or desirable to demonstrate or ensure compliance with the obligations in this clause and/or Data Protection Laws;

-- notify the Providing Party within two (2) business days if it receives a request from a Data Subject to exercise its rights under the Data Protection Laws in relation to that Data Subject’s Personal Data;
+- notify the Providing Party within two (2) business days if it receives a request from a Data Subject to exercise their rights under the Data Protection Laws in relation to that Data Subject’s Invitation Data; and

-- provide the Providing Party with its full co-operation and assistance in relation to any request made by a Data Subject to exercise its rights under the Data Protection Laws in relation to that Data Subject’s Personal Data; and
+- provide the Providing Party with its full co-operation and assistance in relation to any request made by a Data Subject to exercise their rights under the Data Protection Laws in relation to that Data Subject’s Invitation Data.

 - To the extent that a Receiving Party receives any Personal Data from the Providing Party, the Providing Party warrants and represents that it has the right under applicable Data Protection Laws to transfer such Personal Data to the Receiving Party and that, where applicable, it has obtained all necessary consents to do so.